ikhtopod/RegexPlugin/README.md

 # RegexPlugin

-Developed with Unreal Engine 4
+Regular expressions library for Unreal Engine 4 based on the c++ std::regex.